omtorano/Exports-Metatranscriptomics/README.md

     echo " ... exists"
 fi
 ```
-5) Set variable called 'RUN to = slurm array task id (https://slurm.schedmd.com/job_array.html) which is a very cool tool for submitting a bunch of jobs at once, more explanation below.
-This isn’t really necessary but makes the following line a bit cleaner.
+5) Set variable called 'RUN' to = slurm array task id (https://slurm.schedmd.com/job_array.html).
+This is a very cool tool for submitting a bunch of jobs at once, more explanation below.
+Naming really necessary but makes the following line a bit cleaner.
 ```
 RUN=${SLURM_ARRAY_TASK_ID}
 ```
-6) Parse and defines input as the sample name that will be input to trim_galore. ls ${indir}/&ast;R1&ast; will list all files in in directory that have R1 anywhere in the name, the * wildcard is used here to mean find R1 embedded in any string of characters before or after. &ast;R1 would only look for R1 occurring at the end of any string of characters, R1&ast; would only look for R1 at the beginning.
+6) Parse and define input as the sample name that will be input to trim_galore. ls ${indir}/&ast;R1&ast; will list all files in in directory that have R1 anywhere in the name, the * wildcard is used here to mean find R1 embedded in any string of characters before or after. &ast;R1 would only look for R1 occurring at the end of any string of characters, R1&ast; would only look for R1 at the beginning.
 This is done to get each sample name listed one time (there will be an R1 and R2 in the indir assuming paired end reads).
-The '|' character 'pipes' commands, the output of ls is given to awk. awk here is being used to cut path file name at R1, -F is the field separator which is set here to R1.
+The '|' character 'pipes' commands, the output of ls is given to awk. awk here is being used to cut path file name at R1, -F is the field separator which here is set to R1.
 This results in names being split before and after the R1, '{print $1}' prints the first element of the split name, now we have each unique sample ID listed one time. sed here is being used to isolate the 'changed' input names.
-The slurm array task id will basically run through a list of all of the unique sample names, to input them one at a time sed -n followed by p prints only the file being processed by the slurm array. sed and awk are useful Linux tools however there are multiple ways to accomplish this string parsing to get the unique sample names.
+The slurm array task id will run through a list of all of the unique sample names, to input them one at a time sed -n followed by p prints only the file being processed by the slurm array. sed and awk are useful Linux tools but there are multiple ways to accomplish this string parsing to get the unique sample names.
 ```
 input=`ls ${indir}/*R1* | awk -F 'R1' '{print $1}'| sed -n ${RUN}p`
 ```